 How to Meet HIPAA Compliance Requirements

 The increase in the generation of electronic patient data and the potential repercussions of non-compliance, make meeting HIPAA compliance requirements essential.
-Failing to adequately protect patient information can lead to crippling fines, and irreversible damages to reputation.
+Failing to adequately protect patient information can lead to crippling fines and irreversible damages to reputation.
 Worse than that, because of the nature of the data itself, failures in protecting patient health data can potentially be fatal for those patients involved.
 In fact, it’s so important, that the U.S. government passed the Health Information Technology for Economic and Clinical Health (HITECH) Act.
-The sole purpose of this act being to punish organizations that are non-compliant.
+The sole purpose of this act is to punish organizations that are non-compliant.

 So, how Lepide helps?